ardatan/graphql-tools/website/docs/schema-transforms.md

 The delegating resolvers will apply the operation transforms defined by the `Transform` objects.
 Each provided `transformRequest` functions will be applies in reverse order, until the request matches the original schema.
 The `tranformResult` functions will be applied in the opposite order until the result matches the final gateway schema.

-### transformSchema

-For convenience, when using `transformSchema`, after schema transformation, the `transforms` property on a returned `transformedSchema` object will contains the operation transforms that were applied.
-This could be useful when manually delegating to the transformed schema, but has been deprecated in favor of specifying the transforms within a subschema configuration object.
-See the [schema stitching](/docs/schema-stitching/) docs for further details.

 ## Built-in transforms

 Built-in transforms are ready-made classes implementing the `Transform` interface.
 They are intended to cover many of the most common schema transformation use cases, but they also serve as examples of how to implement transforms for your own needs.